CustomerGauge builds NPS management software for B2B companies with customizable widgets for you to visualize your customer experience (CX) data.

-It shows your NPS survey response distribution by detractor, passive or promoter, segmented by a factor of your choice.
+It shows your NPS survey response distribution by Detractor, Passive, or Promoter, segmented by a factor of your choice.

 Each of these lets you dig deeper into the nuance of your score.

 Disengaged customers typically have a low response rate, a sign that they’re likely to churn in the future.

 By segmenting by customer account or region (or whatever you’d like), the below chart reveals areas of low performance that your team can work on.

-💡 Top tip: Closing the loop in under 48 hours encourages a higher response rate.
+💡 Top tip: Closing the loop in under 48 hours encourages a higher response rate!

-4. The NPS tag table
+4. NPS tag table

 Within CustomerGauge, text and sentiment analytics is used to understand the free-text survey field.

-We recommend that our customer’s offer a free-text space for their customer’s to leave a comment.
+We recommend that our customers offer a free-text space for their customers to leave a comment.
 This often translates into fruitful feedback to learn from.

-This widget is really popular for CX research because it doesn’t just show you what topics customers care about, but also which ones inspire the most strong emotions (love and hate).
+This widget is really popular for CX research because it doesn’t just show you what topics customers care about, but also which ones inspire the most strong emotions — it’s a love/hate relationship.

-4 NPS Visualizations That Drive Growth—Segmenting by Revenue
+4 NPS Visualizations That Drive Growth: Segmenting by Revenue

 It shows a snapshot of your company's financial health by tying the score of your customer to the annual revenue they bring in for you.

 The effect is to show you how much of your overall annual revenue sits with promoters (safe) vs detractors (at-risk) so you can turn up to your management meeting with clarity on why CX needs investment this year.

-We’ve also added a slider so you can simulate the impact of converting more detractors into promoters (a great way of getting buy-in for a powerful closed loop process).
+We’ve also added a slider so you can simulate the impact of converting more detractors into promoters — a great way of getting buy-in for a powerful closed-loop process.

-2. The NPS Lifecycle Visualization
+2. NPS Lifecycle Visualization

 The NPS lifecycle widget in the CustomerGauge NPS platform is one of our most powerful for B2B businesses.

-The lifecycle widget utilizes the pareto principle (when adapted to business, it states that roughly 80% of your revenue comes from 20% of your customers) to assess the health of your top customers.
+The lifecycle widget utilizes the Pareto principle (when adapted to business, it states that roughly 80% of your revenue comes from 20% of your customers) to assess the health of your top customers.

 It first takes a look at your highest value customers and divides them into top 80% of revenue vs bottom 20%.
 Leveraging the NPS score, it divides those customers into “at-risk” (i.e. their overall NPS score is less than -20) and “safe” (i.e. their overall NPS score is more than 20).